TranDangKhoi/react-18/README.md

 };
 ```

-In the above codes, I added a button tag which has an onClick event that passed in the value of the input's reference.
+In the above codes, I added a button tag which has an onClick event that passed in the `current` property, followed with the focus() function to focus the input.

 So now, the users can focus the input when they click on the button.
 But what if the input is a component ??